7 Remote Working Security Risks | How to Safely Work Remotely

 7. Enable Two-Factor Authorization

-You should also enable two-factor authorization on all your accounts and services.
+You should also enable two-factor authentication on all your accounts and services.
 This adds an extra layer of security when you log in.
 You have to enter not only your password but also a code that you receive on your phone, email, or app, or a device that you plug in or scan.
 This way, hackers can't access your account even if they know your password.
 Two-factor authorization also helps you recover your account if you forget your password or lose your device.

 Using TeamPassword to Enhance Remote Work Security